sumn2u/learn-javascript/en/design-patterns/behavioral-patterns.md

 The visitor design pattern is a behavioral design pattern that allows you to seperate algorithms or operations from the object on which they operate.

 ## 11.1 Components of the Visitor

 *ObjectStructure*

-Maintains a collection of Elements which can be iterated over
+Maintains a collection of Elements which can be iterated over.

 *Elements*